-They must have a BA in English or Spanish studies with a Certificate of Aptitude or a Master’s degree in teaching or equivalent.
+Candidates must have a Bachelor’s degree in English, Spanish, French or German studies with a Teaching Certificate of Aptitude or a Master’s degree in teaching or equivalent.

-They must have at least 2 years of teaching experience, in the last 8 years, as a full time teacher in formal education, equivalent to secondary school.
-One of these years must be during the academic year 2016 to 2017 in a school either in Spain or abroad (as long as the school teaches according to the Spanish or English education system).
+Candidates will have at least 2 years of teaching experience in the last 8 years, as a full-time teacher in formal education, equivalent to secondary school.

-Candidates without teaching experience must have been postgraduate students in education.
-Their postgraduate studies must be completed during the academic year 2016 to 2017.
+Candidates without teaching experience will have been postgraduate students in education.

 - a Spanish criminal background check